-Whether you sleep train or use some other method at bedtime, you’ll likely agree that anything with the slightest potential to help your baby sleep at night is worth any cost.
+Whether you sleep train or use some other method at bedtime, you’ll likely agree that any baby sleep product that has the potential to help your little one sleep is worth any cost.
 After many sleepless nights, sleep becomes a precious commodity.
 Our little girl is 8 months old and we’ve encountered our fair share of sleep struggles.
 As it’s been quite the journey on the road to sleeping through the night, we’ve put together a list of products that have helped us along the way.
 Sidenote: we’re told baby sleep difficulties can last into toddlerhood and beyond.
 These products can be useful for older kids in addition to young babies.

 The Best Baby Bed:

 If you regularly follow Bottles & Banter, this one is no surprise.
 We use every opportunity to talk DockATot up.
+And it might just be our favorite baby sleep product on the list.
 It was literally the only thing that Olivia would sleep in for the first few weeks.
 And for that, we will be eternally grateful to Lisa Furuland, the founder of DockATot.
 For those of you new to the blog, or that haven’t read our DockATot review, in a nutshell it is a portable baby bed.
 We take it everywhere: hotels, planes, trips to the grandparents, outside, and of course we use it regularly in our home.
 Yes, it is spendy and comes with a bit of sticker shock to some.
 Given its portability and the success we had with it, our general theory is that if you’re going to go big on something, do it with DockATot.
 We swear by it and if your kiddo is anything like ours, it will make your life so much easier.

 The Best Sound Machine: